GoogleCloudPlatform/terraform-google-enterprise-genai/2-environments/README.md

    ./tf-wrapper.sh apply development
    ```

-1. Ensure you [disable The Orginization Policy](#do-this-before-you-push-development-non-production--production) on the `non-production` folder before continuing further
+1. Ensure you [disable The Organization Policy](#read-this-before-continuing-further) on the `non-production` folder before continuing further.

 1. Run `init` and `plan` and review output for environment non-production.